Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 While an assault may result in injuries to others, it does not have to.
 The statute also encompasses threats you never carry out.
-No matter the specific facts, an assault conviction could threaten your future when a prospective employer sees it on your background check.
-Since the consequences of a conviction can go far beyond the sentence handed down by a court, you may wish to contact an Austin assault lawyer for help.
+Regardless of the specific facts, an assault conviction can threaten your future when a prospective employer sees it on your background check.
+Since the consequences of a conviction can go far beyond the sentence handed down by a court, you may wish to contact an Austin assault lawyer for advice.

-An assault conviction might lead to heavy fines and jail time.
-In some cases, it may be charged as a felony offense, which could threaten your right to vote and possess firearms.
-Getting legal counsel and representation from a practiced defense attorney may be essential to protecting your future.
+An assault conviction can lead to heavy fines and jail time.
+In some cases, it may be charged as a felony offense, which can threaten your right to vote and possess firearms.
+Getting legal counsel and representation from a practiced defense lawyer may be essential to protecting your future.

-As an alternative to having separate criminal offenses of assault and battery, as some states do, Texas has only a single offense.
+Rather than having separate criminal offenses of assault and battery, as some states do, Texas has only a single offense.
 Assault under Tex.
 Pen.
-Code § 22.01 involves situations in which persons make threats of bodily harm to others.
-It also involves situations in which someone causes bodily harm to another.
+Code § 22.01 involves situations in which persons make threats of bodily harm to others, but it also involves situations in which someone causes bodily harm to another.
 To commit an assault, individuals must purposely or recklessly:

 - Inflict bodily injury on others

 - Threaten to inflict bodily injury on others

 - Have physical contact with others that they know or reasonably should know will be seen as aggressive or violent

 The definition of assault, therefore, includes incidents resulting in physical injuries, but also those where there are only threats of inflicting physical injuries.
 Assault is generally a Class A misdemeanor offense.